murilothom/dogsgram/README.md

 # Dogsgram

-### DogsGram is a social media for dogs made with ReactJS
+### DogsGram is a social media for dogs made with ReactJS using WordPress REST API Dogs